limbusdev/VinkedViewsMR/README.md

 # Citing

+VinkedViews is licensed under MIT with attribution.
+So you are free to use this software in any way you want, but you have to give proper credit.

-If you plan to use this software for your research or if you base your own software upon it, you have to give proper credit.
-Use the following BibTex entry to cite it:
+If you plan to use this software for your research or if you base your own software upon it, you can use the following BibTex entry to cite it:

 ```
 @Manual{,